-In addition to offline training programs, we offer open online training courses to agents on our platform through our Beike Agent Academy mobile application.
-As of December 31, 2019, Beike Agent Academy provided agents with access to more than 2,600 online audio/video courses ranging from customer acquisition and operation, interpersonal skills to technology and management skills.
-Besides the 24/7 access to online courses, agents can watch live streaming provided by experienced agents and managers through which they can instantly interact with the instructors.
+In addition to offline training programs, we offer online training courses to agents on our platform through our Beike Agent Academy mobile app.
+As of June 30, 2020, Beike Agent Academy provided agents with access to more than 4,200 online audio/video courses ranging from customer acquisition and management, interpersonal skills, to technology and management skills.
+Besides the 24/7 access to online open courses, agents can watch live streaming provided by experienced agents and managers through which they can instantly interact with the instructors.